jackocnr/intl-tel-input/README.md

 **~~autoFormat~~ [REMOVED]**
 Automatically format the number as the user types.
 Unfortunately this had to be removed for the reasons listed here: [#346 Disable and remove autoFormat feature](https://github.com/jackocnr/intl-tel-input/issues/346).

-**autoHideDialCode**
+**autoInsertDialCode**
-Type: `Boolean` Default: `true`
+Type: `Boolean` Default: `false`
-If `nationalMode` is disabled, when the user selects a country from the dropdown the plugin will automatically inject the dial code into the input.
-By enabling `autoHideDialCode`, it will listen for submit/blur events and check if there is just a dial code in the input - if so it will remove it, to avoid submitting just that.
+When enabled (requires `nationalMode` to be disabled), the international dial code will be automatically inserted into the input in 3 situations: (A) upon initialisation, and (B) when the user selects a country from the dropdown, and (C) upon calling `setCountry`.
+Additionally, the plugin will listen for blur/submit events, and if the input only contains a dial code, it will automatically be removed to avoid submitting just that.

 **autoPlaceholder**
 Type: `String` Default: `"polite"`